Introduction

 - Peeling laminate

-- Permanent stains
+- Permanent stains and burn marks

-- Cracked tile grout
+- Cracked grout and outdated tile patterns

 6. Poor Ventilation — Heat, Grease & Lingering Odors

-Common in enclosed 70s–90s layouts.
+Very common in enclosed 70s–90s layouts.

 7. Outdated Electrical Wiring & Insufficient Outlets

-- Breakers tripping
+- Breakers tripping under normal appliance loads

-- No GFCI protection
+- No GFCI protection near water zones

-- Old fluorescent ballasts
+- Old lighting components

-- Add dedicated circuits for each appliance
+- Add dedicated circuits for major appliances

-- Install GFCI/AFCI outlets
+- Install GFCI/AFCI where required

 8. Closed-Off Layouts & Choppy Floor Plans

-Most 1970s–2000s Woodlands homes were built with enclosed kitchens, narrow pathways and limited visibility.
+Most 1970s–2000s Woodlands homes were built with enclosed kitchens, narrow pathways, and limited visibility.

-- Remove non-load-bearing walls
+- Remove non-load-bearing walls when possible

-- Open the kitchen to dining/living areas
+- Open the kitchen to dining/living areas for modern flow

 9. Inefficient Appliance Placement

-- Fridge doors hitting cabinets
+- Fridge doors hitting cabinets or blocking walkways

-- Dishwashers blocking drawers
+- Dishwashers blocking drawer access when open

-- Microwaves taking counter space
+- Microwaves eating up counter space

-- Redesign work triangle
+- Redesign the work triangle (or zones) for your household

-- Add built-in microwave drawer
+- Add a built-in microwave drawer or wall unit

 10. Poor Natural Light Due to Dense Tree Cover

-- Add skylights or solar tubes
+- Add skylights or solar tubes where feasible

 Neighborhood-Specific Kitchen Issues (1970s–2000s)